Pope Innocent IV: Vicar of Christ

 On the other hand, the spiritual condition of the Church raised concerns.
-Innocent attempted to give attention to the latter by a number of interventions.
+Innocent attempted to give attention to the latter through a number of interventions.

 Canonizations

 In 1246 Edmund Rich, former Archbishop of Canterbury (died 1240), was declared a saint.
 In 1250 Innocent similarly proclaimed the pious Queen Margaret (died 1093), wife of King Malcolm III of Scotland, a saint.
 The Dominican priest Peter of Verona, martyred by Albigensian heretics in 1252, was canonized, as was Stanislaus of Szczepanów, the Polish Archbishop of Cracow, both in 1253.

 The new Orders

-In August 1253, after much worry about the order's insistence on absolute poverty, Innocent finally approved the rule of the Second Order of the Franciscans, the Poor Clares nuns, founded by St. Clare of Assisi, the friend of St Francis.
+In August 1253, after much worry about the order's insistence on absolute poverty, Innocent finally approved the rule of the Second Order of the Franciscans, the Poor Clares nuns, founded by St. Clare of Assisi, the friend of St. Francis.

 The concept of Persona ficta

-In a development which undoubtedly had considerable impact on the emerging religious orders, Innocent IV is often credited with helping to create the idea of legal personality, persona ficta as it was originally written, which has led to the idea of corporate personhood.
+Innocent IV is often credited with helping to create the idea of legal personality, persona ficta as it was originally written, which has led to the idea of corporate personhood.
 At the time, this allowed monasteries, universities and other bodies to act as a single legal entity, facilitating continuity in their corporate existence.
 Monks and friars pledged individually to poverty could be part nonetheless of an organization that could own infrastructure.
 Such institutions, as "fictive persons", could not be excommunicated or considered guilty of delict, that is, negligence to action that is not contractually required.
 This meant that punishment of individuals within an organization would reflect less on the organization itself than if the person running such an organization was said to own it rather than be a constituent of it, and hence the concept was meant to provide institutional stability.